maria-parreira/lost-and-found/README.md

 ## Introduction

-The Lost and Found Management System is a system designed to manage lost and found items within an airport.
+The Lost and Found project is a system designed to manage lost and found items within an airport.
 The system allows two distinct types of users: agents and passengers.
 Agents have the ability to list, create, and delete lost items,  while a passenger is able to report his loss (e.g. by describing the product).